ailu115/fcolavecchia.github.io/_fsharp/IntroToTypes_new.md

 let si = 2 + 3
 let sf = 2 + 3.0
 ```

+    input.fsx (2,14)-(2,17) typecheck error The type 'float' does not match the type 'int'

     input.fsx (2,12)-(2,13) typecheck error The type 'float' does not match the type 'int'